AutoJenny/blog/docs/frontend/templates.md

 - The main blog index is now served at the root URL (`/`).
 - The dashboard and blog listing are unified in a single, modern, and intuitive design.
 - Navigation and template references to the old `/blog/` index have been updated to `/`.
 - The new design uses subtle colors, icons, and a card-based layout for clarity and style.
+- The UI now uses a true dark theme throughout, with unified header, navigation, and card styling for a premium, cohesive look.